 - Planning community events that incorporate research and data collection, education and health screenings

 - Working with participants to survey local residents regarding housing/neighborhood satisfaction, safety and health, etc.

 - Mapping foreclosed/vacant properties throughout the neighborhood in addition to neighborhoods’ assets/strengths

 How to Apply

-If you are a minority student who is a 2020 graduating high school senior or a college freshman, you can apply to work with We Engage 4 Health through the BRIMS internship program.
-BRIMS applications are being accepted until 5 pm on March 9, 2020.
-Follow the application instructions on the CCHMC/BRIMS page to learn more about the program and to check for when new applications start to be accepted.
+If you are a minority student who is a 2021 graduating high school senior or a college freshman, you can apply to work with We Engage 4 Health through the BRIMS internship program.
+BRIMS applications are not yet being accepted for 2021.
+Visit the CCHMC/BRIMS page to learn more about the program and to check for when new applications start to be accepted.
 If you do later apply, indicate on your application that you have an interest in community-partnered research and citizen science.

 If you will be a high school senior in fall 2020 or are a graduate student, we have some internship opportunities outside the BRIMS and SURF programs.
 Submit the form below to receive a We Engage 4 Health internship application.

 Know someone who might be interested in an internship?